drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

   `cats * dogs`

 Bonus:
-[Google alerts](https://google.com/alerts) can alert you of new search results for what you are looking for.
+- [Google alerts](https://google.com/alerts) can alert you of new search results for what you are looking for.
+- [Google Hacking Database](https://www.exploit-db.com/google-hacking-database) can provide you a list of interesting combinations using search operators.
+- [Dorksearch](https://dorksearch.com/) for faster google dorking.

 ### For people

 If you are looking for a specific person, a good way to start is to look for the person's name on a search engine.
 If you want something more specific, you can go over to [whitepages](https://whitepages.com) or [truepeoplesearch](https://truepeoplesearch.com), although these websites are more focused on the USA.

-- If you want to pull out voting records of people, you can use something like [Voterrecords](https://voterrecords.com)
+- If you want to pull out voting records of people, you can use something like [Voterrecords](https://voterrecords.com) and [politicalmoneyline](https://www.politicalmoneyline.com/) to try finding donations to public parties.

+- Look for relatives and friends of the target, since these people might post additional information online.

+- [scamdigger](https://scamdigger.com/) helps you find if a person your are looking for is in reality a scammer.

+- Try finding aliases and alternative names of the target and so research on them.

+- You can check death records to see if a person is impersonating someone else who has already died.

+- [statefarm](https://apps.statefarm.com/lite-auth/view-insurance-card) If you have the target's phone number and date of birth to see if they have vehicles under state farm and insurance.
+It also shows a partially redacted email address.

 Other options: